Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 BAKING SODA

-Use 1 cup baking soda to a tub of water at approximately 94° to 98°F. The soaking water should be dipped up with a cup so that it continually bathes all portions of the affected skin.
-Use the soak for 30 minutes to an hour.
-Allow the excess water to drip from the skin and then pat dry.
+Prepare the soak by adding one cup (250 ml) of baking soda to one tub of hot water at roughly 94°F to 98°F. Dip up the soaking water using a cup ensuring that it bathes all the affected skin areas continuously.
+Use this medicated soak for about anything between 30 minutes and one hour.
+Allow the surplus water to trickle down the skin and then pat the body dry using a clean towel.

 STARCH